brungerlab/pycresta/README.md

     conda activate pycresta

  command needs to exectuted each time a new terminal window is opened.

+ Note: for updates use
+	 conda update -n base -c defaults conda

 ----------------------------------------------------------------------------------------------------------------------------